$K$-theory of AF-algebras from braided C*-tensor categories: Explicit computations

 First a bit of terminology.
 Let $(G,G_+)$ be an ordered group.
 We say that $(G,G_+)$ is \emph{unperforated} if $ng\in G_+$ implies $g\in G_+$ for any $g\in G$ and $n\in\mathbb{N}$.
 An \emph{order unit} $u$ in $(G,G_+)$ is an element $u\in G_+$ such that, for every $g\in G$, there exists $n\in\mathbb{N}$ for which $-nu\leq g\leq nu$.
 If $(G,G_+)$ is an ordered group with a distinguished order unit $u$ then a (normalized) \emph{state} on $(G,G_+)$ is a group homomorphism $G\to \mathbb{R}$ such that $\phi(g)\geq 0$ for all $g\in G_+$ and $\phi(u)=1$.
 The set of states is clearly convex, and it makes sense to speak of extremal states.
 By a state on an ordered ring, we shall mean a state on the underlying ordered group with (distinguished) order unit $1$.

-Now, we can state the promised general facts. (i) If an element of an unperforated ordered group with an order unit (such as the ordered $K_0$-group of any unital AF-algebra, cf.\ \cite{EHS}) has strictly positive image under every extremal state then that element is positive (as first proved by Effros-Handelman-Shen \cite{EHS} (item 1.4); see also \cite{H1}, I.1). (ii) Every extremal state on an ordered ring is in fact a ring homomorphism (as observed by Kerov-Vershik \cite{KV}, Maserick \cite{M}, Voiculescu \cite{V}, and Wassermann \cite{Wa}; see also \cite{H1}, I.2). \end{remark}
+Now, we can state the promised general facts. (i) If an element of an unperforated ordered group with an order unit (such as the ordered $K_0$-group of any unital AF-algebra, cf.\ \cite{EHS}) has strictly positive image under every extremal state then that element is positive (as first proved by Effros--Handelman--Shen \cite{EHS} (item 1.4); see also \cite{H1}, I.1). (ii) Every extremal state on an ordered ring is in fact a ring homomorphism (as observed by Kerov--Vershik \cite{KV}, Maserick \cite{M}, Voiculescu \cite{V}, and Wassermann \cite{Wa}; see also \cite{H1}, I.2). \end{remark}

 As a corollary, we obtain the following result from \cite{Wa} (p.\ 123).

 \begin{corollary}[Wassermann] Denote by $\pi$ the defining representation of SO(3).
 Then, as ordered rings,

 where the positive cone on the right hand side is